dadams-AU/dadams-AU/README.md

 Beyond my professional life, **family** takes precedence.
 The shared time with my children and pets, whether indoors or outdoors, is invaluable.
 Volunteering is another passion of mine, as it fosters a sense of purpose and community.

 ### **A Taste of Culture**
-Being a resident of Southern California, I relish the area's cultural diversity — its people, landscapes, and foods.
-Despite its contrast to my original home, I've grown fond of it.
-I still, however, carry a part of my Southern heritage with me, manifesting in the food I cook and the authors I read.
+Being a resident of Southern California, I love the area's cultural diversity — its people, landscapes, and foods.
+It's different from my original home; I've grown fond of it.
+But I carry a part of my Southern heritage with me, manifesting in the food I cook and the authors I read.

 ---